sosga/larn/README.md

 * More portable and more binaries.

 # Compile Warnings #
 Due to the GNU/Linux distro I use as my primary machine, the officially supported compiler is GCC 6 (minimum).
-If Larn throws warnings on earlier versions, I won't fix it, simply because I cannot verify it myself, my distro is now on GCC 7 and that is what will be used for future builds.
+If Larn throws warnings on earlier versions, I won't fix it, simply because I cannot verify it myself, my distro is now on GCC 7 and that is what will be used for future builds, I don't like staying with ancient versions of packages ;)